Abhishekdanii/Arrhythmia-Detection-Using-Machine-Learning/README.md

 # Arrhythmia-Detection-Using-Machine-Learning
-This project aims to build an intelligent system that can automatically detect arrhythmias from ECG signals.
-Arrhythmias—irregular heartbeats—can be early indicators of cardiac issues, and timely detection plays a major role in preventive healthcare.
-Our project focuses on combining classical ML techniques with deep learning approaches to improve diagnostic accuracy and reliability.
+This project builds an intelligent system for detecting arrhythmias from ECG signals using both classical machine learning techniques and emerging deep learning approaches.
+Arrhythmias—irregular heart rhythms—can indicate serious cardiac issues, and early detection is crucial for effective intervention.
+Our goal is to create a robust, accurate, and healthcare-focused classification pipeline.

 ⭐ Project Overview

-We designed a complete machine learning pipeline that processes ECG signals, extracts meaningful heartbeat patterns, and classifies them into different arrhythmia types.
+We developed a full workflow that reads ECG signals, preprocesses them, extracts meaningful features, and classifies different heartbeat types.
-Because real‐world medical datasets often suffer from imbalance, we used SMOTE to generate synthetic samples for minority arrhythmia classes and improve training stability.
+To handle dataset imbalance—common in medical datasets—we applied SMOTE to oversample minority arrhythmia classes and improve model learning behavior.

-🔍 Machine Learning Models Explored
+🔍 Machine Learning Models

-To understand which approach works best for ECG classification, we trained and compared multiple models:
+The project includes performance comparison across multiple ML models:

 Logistic Regression